 Development of an understanding of the basic principles that are the foundations of chemistry; the significance of chemistry in our society; and the application of chemistry to environmental problems such as air and water pollution, food additives, solid waste recycling, and the energy resources of the earth.
-This course satisfies the General Education three-credit natural sciences distribution requirement.
-To satisfy the natural sciences lab distribution requirement, CHEM 109 and CHEM 109L must be taken concurrently.
-Assessment Level(s): ELAI 990/ENGL 101/ENGL 101A, MATH 050, READ 120.
+CHEM 109 will satisfy the NSND General Education requirement.
+A combination of CHEM 109 and CHEM 109L will satisfy the NSLD General Education requirement.
+Assessment Level(s): ELAI 990/ENGL 101/ ENGL 011, MATH 050, READ 120.
 Three hours each week.
 Formerly CH 109A.